 This entire process is not a simple one.
 In fact, it is complicated, and there are a lot of topics to tackle, including freedom of movement, open borders, and trade, as a few examples.

 After negotiations are complete, the final deal has to be passed by the European Parliament and Council of Ministers.
 At that point, the deal can be signed off, and the U.K. Parliament will have the chance to review and sign off on the new agreement prior to it becoming law.

 Many people around the world are wondering if Brexit can ever be reversed.
 The truth is that, even after Article 50 is invoked, the U.K. could very well decide to hold another referendum that would be focused upon the terms of their deal and/or whether they should actually stay within the E.U. after all.
-This would all have to happen prior to the exit deal being finalized, though.
+This would all have to happen prior to the exit deal being finalised, though.

 There is the possibility, though it is unlikely, that Northern Ireland and Scotland could also end up delaying the deal.
 Elections throughout Europe in the coming year could slow down the negotiation process as well.